CMPSC302-Spring-2025-AlleghenyCollege/technical_challenge5/writing/report.md

 ## Name: TODO

 ### What did you learn from the tutorial?
-(it's fine to put "nothing" if you have extensive Javas\Ccript experience)
+(it's fine to put "nothing" if you have extensive JavaScript experience)

 ### JavaScript Enhancement Details
 - Describe the chosen data structure(s) and how they improved the user experience.